 The main problem, as with any streaming service, is finding something great to watch that fits your mood in the moment.
-Fortunately, Peacock has something for everyone and for every occasion.
-Still, we are all familiar with decision paralysis.
+We're making things a little easier by hand-picking the best Peacock shows to watch right now.

 You know a show is iconic when a streaming service shells out a ton of money to snatch the streaming rights back from Netflix.
 HBO Max did it with Friends; Peacock did it with The Office.
 The beloved mockumentary follows the minute goings-on at the Dunder-Mifflin paper company outpost in dull Scranton, Pennsylvania.
 A remake of the razor-sharp British original created by Ricky Gervais, the American version softens some of the bite and Steve Carell makes boss Michael Scott a bit more lovable, if still buffoonish.
-This is truly an ensemble show, though, with memorable turns from John Krasinski, Rainn Wilson and Mindy Kaling. — Kelly Woo
+This is truly an ensemble show, though, with memorable turns from John Krasinski, Rainn Wilson and Mindy Kaling.

 We Are Lady Parts